 Choose one of the three example attacks outlined above.
 You can choose Adobe, Stuxnet or Target.

-- Which of the CIA concepts is relevant to the example you have chosen?
+- the CIA concepts that are relevant to the example you have chosen

-- Was a malware involved in the attack?
-If so, what type of malware was it?
+- whether malware was involved in the attack, and what type of malware it was

-- What was the asset that was affected by the attack?
+- the asset that was affected by the attack.